One of the most common training questions I get is “How can I stop my dog from growling at other dogs on walks?”

 How to stop a dog from growling/barking at other dogs on walks

 First, a few “easy” tips to try:

-1. Get the right dog training collar.
+1. Get the right dog training collar or harness.

 What’s best for one dog will not be the best for all dogs.
 In my experience as a dog walker and rescue volunteer, the collar that helps me control the most dogs is the Gentle Leader, followed by a prong collar (pinch collar) and then a no-pull harness.